aw1cks/sloth/README.md

  - The cloud-init config from `seed.iso` is used at first boot
  - The provisioning script is run, which runs `ansible` on the machine against itself

-To use this, place your ansible config under `ansible/` and cloud-init files in `cloud-init`
+To use this, place your ansible config under `ansible/` and cloud-init files under `cloud-init/`.

-Examples are available in `examples`.
+Examples are available in `examples/`.

 For a quick start to see this in action: